Mozart409/traefik-workshop/Readme.md

 # Traefik Workshop

-This project shows why it is useful to use docker, docker-compose and traefik for local development instead of using native clis.
+This project shows why it is useful to use docker, docker compose and traefik for local development instead of using native clis.

 ## Documentation